We all want to eat healthier... we all want to eat more veggies... but most of…

 Instead, you need to form some new habits that will make this it second nature for you.
 That’s where real life change comes from.

-That’s why I designed a 12 week program, I Quit Overeating.
+That’s why I designed an online program, I Quit Overeating.
 As a health professional, I’m passionate about helping people form new habits that help them eat healthier, and feel better about their eating!

 Here’s what Wilma had to say about it: